Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates

 The GPS then updates its global model as

 and broadcasts $x^{u+1}$ to the LPSs to begin global round $u+1$.
 We assume that the global aggregation and broadcasting processes consume i.i.d. $\tau_g^u$'s wall-clock times.
 An example of the HFL setting considered is depicted in Fig.~\ref{fig_s-protocol-example}.

-The overall HFL training process stops after a total {\it system time} $T$.
-The value of $T$ represents the allowed time budget for training in delay-sensitive applications.
+The overall HFL training process stops after a total system time $T$.
+The value of $T$ represents the time budget allowed for training in applications sensitive to delays.
 Within $T$, the total number of global rounds will be given by

+Notably in (\ref{num_global_iters}), the number of global iterations $\mathcal{U}$, will be dominated by the number of local iterations $\{{t_i^{u}}\}$, the delay at the GPS $\tau_{g}^{u}$, and the training time constraint $T$.
 We coin the proposed algorithm {\it delay sensitive HFL} which is summarized in Algorithm~\ref{alg_main}.
+We also include a list of the key notations in Table~\ref{tab:key_notation} for better presentation.

-In the sequel, we analyze its performance in terms of the wall-clock times, number of clients, and other system parameters.
-We then discuss how to optimize the choice of the sync time $S$ to guarantee better learning outcomes.
+In the sequel, we analyze the performance of Algorithm~\ref{alg_main} in terms of the wall-clock times, number of clients and other parameters of the system.
+We then discuss how to choose the sync time $S$ to ensure better learning outcomes.